riprasad/deploy-zip-to-maven-example/README.md

 # Apicurio Registry Installation and Example Files

-## Configuration

-This project uses [Kustomize](https://kustomize.io/) to configure the following installation details:

-* Installation namespace
-* Operator image name
-* Registry image names

-Update those details according to each product release.

 ## How to Install the Operator

-Create a project with the name defined in the `namespace` field in `install/kustomization.yaml`.
-The default is `apicurio-registry`.
+Create a project for the installation, e.g., `apicurio-registry`.

 ```
 oc new-project <NAMESPACE>
 ```

+Set the namespace in `install/cluster_role_binding.yaml`.

-Apply the Resources located in the `install/` folder:
+Apply the files located in the `install/` folder:

 ```
-oc apply -k ./install/
+oc apply -f install/
 ```

 ## How to Install the Registry